Perspective | 21 for ’21: Composers and performers who sound like tomorrow

 Inti Figgis-Vizueta

 Originally from Washington and now based in New York City, Figgis-Vizueta, 27, knocked my comfiest socks off during the quarantine with “Music for Transitions,” a raw, scraping yet soaring solo piece commissioned and premiered by cellist Andrew Yee.
-Since then, I’ve been hooked: The Julius Eastman-inspired “Openwork, Knotted Object”; the haunting “No Words” for clarinet and electronics; the “Reaching Sap-Slow Towards Sky” thriller of “Placemaking” — her music feels sprouted between structures, liberated from certainty and wrought from a language we’d do well to learn.
+Since then, I’ve been hooked: The Julius Eastman-inspired “Openwork, Knotted Object”; the haunting “No Words” for clarinet and electronics; the “reaching sap-slow toward sky” thriller of “Placemaking” — her music feels sprouted between structures, liberated from certainty and wrought from a language we’d do well to learn.
 Coming in 2021 are commissions for the JACK quartet and North Carolina-based ensemble earspace. inticomposes.com.

 Randall Goosby

-Note: An earlier version of this article misidentified a musical instrument in a piece by Yaz Lancaster.
-It is a double bass, not a cello.
-The story has been updated.